ruby/www.ruby-lang.org/en/documentation/faq/9/index.md

 ## Built-in libraries

-### What does `instance_methods(nil)` return?
+### What does `instance_methods(false)` return?

-The method `instance_methods` returns an array containing the names of methods that the receiver responds to.
+The method `instance_methods` returns an array containing the names of instance methods in the receiving class or module.
 This will include the methods in superclasses and in mixed in modules.

-`instance_methods(nil)` returns the names of just those methods which are defined in the object's class.
+`instance_methods(false)` or `instance_methods(nil)` returns the names
+of just those methods which are defined in the receiver.

 ### How do random number seeds work?

-It depends.
-In Ruby versions prior to 1.5.2, the random number generator had (by default) a constant seed, and so would produce the same series of numbers each time a program was run.
-If you needed less deterministic behavior, you called `srand` to set up a less predictable seed.

-Newer Rubies have a different behavior.
-If `rand` is called without a prior call to `srand`, Ruby will generate its own random(ish) seed.
+If `rand` is called without a prior call to `srand`, Ruby's pseudo-random number generator uses a random(ish) seed that amongst other things uses an entropy source provided by the OS, if available.
 Successive runs of a program that does not use `srand` will generate different sequences of random numbers.

-To get the old, predictable behavior (perhaps for testing), call `srand` with a constant seed.
+For testing purposes, you can get a predictable behavior with the same series of numbers each time the program is run by calling `srand` with a constant seed.

 ### I read a file and changed it, but the file on disk has not changed.